 The OAL is just now starting the process of accreditation.
-After 8 years of operation and with the addition of new faculty member, the program now has the time and experience to start the process of accreditation.
-No doubt, the OAEL graduate students will be a vital part of completing the accreditation process, giving the students hands on experience.
+After nine years of operation, and with the addition of a new faculty member, the program now has the time and experience to start the process of accreditation.
+OAEL graduate students will be a vital part of completing the accreditation process, giving the students hands on experience with the accreditation process c.

-c.
 If the proposed program is a graduate program in which the institution offers an undergraduate program, proposal should identify whether or not the undergraduate program is accredited and, if not, what would be required to qualify it for accreditation.

-The undergraduate program is not accredited and will start the process during the winter of 2017.
+The undergraduate program is not accredited and will start the process during the winter of 2017-18.

 d.
 If accreditation is a goal, the proposal should identify the steps being taken to achieve accreditation.
-If the program is not seeking accreditation, the proposal should indicate why it is not.
+If the program is not seeking accreditation, the proposal should indicate why it is not a.
+Anticipated fall term headcount and FTE enrollment over each of the next five years:

-The OAL program has recognized a need for accreditation and is currently aligning curriculum goals with AEE standards.
+The OAL program has recognized a need for accreditation and is currently aligning curriculum goals with the American Association of Experiential Education standards.